-We began by reading the book How Do Apples Grow? by Betsy Maestro.
+We began our apple fun by reading the book How Do Apples Grow? by Betsy Maestro.
 This book has too much text for Grayson right now, so we only read certain parts of the book, scanned others and looked at all of the pictures.

 Then, Grayson made his Apple Life Cycle wheel.
 He colored the sections, the cover, we cut out the pages and attached them with a brad…and DONE!!!

 Next up, some apple investigation!
 Grayson picked an apple to investigate and we got started.

 The purpose of this investigation was to help Grayson understand that everyday objects, including apples, are more than a fruit we eat with lunch.
 They are mass that has different sizes, colors, some are heavier, some lighter and they all have different properties.
 As, ‘little’ scientists, if we look close enough we might see something we wouldn’t have seen before…which was our goal for the activity!

 This allowed us to use our skills of observation to determine if it was more balanced one way or the other.
 We decided to take one dice out, and it was time to count.